 Any attempt to circumvent, "cheat", or game the participation system in a way that is clearly not intended could result in a loss of participation points.
-Inappropriate behaviour on the course forums may also lead to a reduction of participation points.
-Posting forum posts for another student or making a post that is comprised of others work that is not properly cited, is considered an academic offence.
-If you have any doubt about what is or is not allowed, you are required to ask the course instructor before posting.
+Inappropriate behaviour on the course may also lead to a reduction of participation points.